 If your child was born with congenital disabilities or was injured during the birth process, it is one of the most difficult of all life experiences.
 Along with the devastation, confusion, and worry, medical bills can pile up rapidly – there is no time to waste in getting the legal help you need.
 Even if you feel the birth process was not to blame, an error may have occurred during your pregnancy, such as a failure to treat you for a condition.

-When you contact our birth injury attorneys at Wingate, Russotti, Shapiro & Halperin, LLP, we don’t take hospitals or clinics at their word – we contact specialists and perform investigations to discover the facts and hold those responsible accountable.
+When you contact our birth injury attorneys at Wingate, Russotti, Shapiro, Moses & Halperin, LLP, we don’t take hospitals or clinics at their word – we contact specialists and perform investigations to discover the facts and hold those responsible accountable.
 We know that money can’t fix an injured baby, but it can help you provide the best in medical care, new treatments, and support, along with providing for your young one’s future.